 - Custom AI models that are trained on labeled data and learns which content is unwanted.
-This is, for instance, a service we are providing Meetic, where we are achieving 99% accuracy and 90% automation and have saved them 67% in moderation costs.

 - Automatic filters which can check for IP addresses, specific phrases etc. In our tool Implio, we are capable of setting up complex rules that can catch the majority of scam markers.

 - Human moderation by agents trained specifically to detect romance scammers.

 Steve Baker: The emotional damage is often at least as bad as the money loss.
 In fact, Australian law enforcement believes that Australia has more deaths from suicides over romance fraud than they do from murders.

 Patrik Frisk: We have handled customer support for big dating sites and we have seen the heart-wrenching complaints from the few people who report getting scammed.
 There’s no denying that these people have been severely hurt and that their trust in the site they were scammed on has been severely shaken if not completely broken.

 Steve Baker: Yes, it can be quite a traumatic experience, and it’s not only women that are touched by this as many believe.
 The number of male victims matches that of females, they are just far less likely to complain.
 Romance fraud also targets the LGBT community and it’s a global issue with scammers operating out of centers in, for example, Africa, Russia or the Ukraine.